vbrunschot/vbrunschot/README.md

+# Hi i'm Marcel van Brunschot
+Currently working as Full Stack C# Developer, Data Engineer en Security Engineer/Consultant

+# Penetration tests
+Available for pentesting.
+Email me at marcel.v.brunschot@hotmail.com

 # OSCP Preparation
-My goal is to achieve the OSCP certification.
+My current goal is to achieve the OSCP certificate.
 At time of writing (feb 2022) i rooted around 70, mostly easy, boxes on TryHackMe and HackTheBox.
 As i'm moving towards the medium and hard boxes i will now create write-ups for some of these boxes.
 Mostly as reference for myself and hopefully helping others along the way.